LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 symbols_gtk.c:
 --- changed to show HAL signals in comment slot
 --- added messages to statusbar when window toggled
---- change to have only one editable line (gets rid of mass of blank line)
+--- change to have only one editable line (gets rid of mass of blank lines)

 SUBMAKEFILE:
 --- completely different for EMC.
 This makefile is for the user program only.